tylertreat/BigQuery-Python/README.md

 # Managing Tables

-The BigQuery client provides facilities to manage dataset tables, including creating, deleting, and checking the existence of tables.
+The BigQuery client provides facilities to manage dataset tables, including creating, deleting, checking the existence, and getting the metadata of tables.

 ```python
 # Create a new table.